benetkiewicz/blog/_drafts/object-initializer-codefix-using-roslyn-tracknodes.md

 * They look ugly in the code, it is hard to format them in a proper way
 * They are harder to debug (especially in VS 2010), when you put a breakpoint on a single initializer line, Visual Studio puts breakpoint on entire initializer
 * They blur stack trace.
-If you have complex object initializer with nested properties being read (or God forbids - methods), your stack trace is pointed to a first line of initialization statement.
+If you have complex object initializer with nested properties being read (or God forbids - methods), your stack trace is still pointed to a first line of initialization statement.

 These are the three main reasons which make me remove object initializers from code every time I can.
 Unfortunately this is a pain.
 Resharper seems to be fine with object initializer and refactoring by hand is clunky and not a lot of fun.
 Fortunately with Roslyn we can automate process of refactoring affected code.